 Our ethos, in short

-(1) Questions over organisms.
-We work with a wonderful array of living things, and the world of invertebrates is an enduring source of inspiration, but it is questions that ultimately drive our work.
+(1) Organisms inspire us, but questions drive us.
+We work with a wonderful array of living things, and the world of invertebrates is an enduring source of inspiration, but it is questions that ultimately motivate our work.

 (2) Be kind, supportive, and generous.
 We share knowledge, ideas, time, resources, and tools freely wherever possible.
 This extends not only to the lab, but as active members of SOLES and the community at large.
 Collaboration is a far more productive force than competition and there are too many interesting questions to be answered to waste time defending intellectual turf.